 Financing Options

-The great thing about an RV is that it is easy to get a loan for it if you need it.
-However, if you are trying to get a loan for a tiny house, the procedure isn’t as easy.
+The great thing about an RV is that it is easy to get a loan if needed.
+However, the procedure isn’t as easy if you are trying to get a loan for a tiny house.

-If you want a loan for a recreational vehicle, the procedure is the same as that of a car.
-These loans can run for 10-20 years, depending on the type of vehicle that you are planning to buy.
+If you want a loan for a recreational vehicle, the procedure is the same as that for a car.
+Depending on the type of vehicle you are planning to buy, these loans can run for 10-20 years.

 In contrast, financing options for tiny homes are few and shifty.
 Most banks shy away from loaning money for such projects because they don’t come under housing or motor vehicles.
 So, it’s hard to get them to finance the construction of your tiny home.

-Nevertheless, there are a few tiny house manufacturers that are ready to finance their products, but finding a bank loan is not an option.
+Nevertheless, a few tiny house manufacturers are ready to finance their products, but finding a bank loan is not an option.

 Ease of Traveling

-There are a lot of people who would choose a house, no matter how small, over an RV.
-We know, the idea of a small house seems very appealing, but the reality of it is that a tiny house will not withstand the constant pressure of motion.
+Many people would choose a house, no matter how small, over an RV.
+While the idea of a small house looks pretty appealing, a tiny house will not withstand the constant pressure of motion.

-A tiny house is a good option only for people who are planning to travel a short distance or wish to stay in just one area for most of the year.
-If you are looking to make small stops and be on the move, it is best if you buy an RV.
+A tiny house is a good option only for people planning to travel a short distance or to stay in just one area for most of the year.
+Buying an RV is best if you want to make small stops and be on the move.

-An RV is built in a way so it can withstand the constant pressure of motion.
-Moreover, it has a streamlined body that makes sure that the vehicle moves faster.
+An RV is built to withstand the constant pressure of motion.
+Its streamlined body ensures that the vehicle moves faster.

 Size Comparison